SOCScott/Antisyphon-Active-Defense-and-Cyber-Deception/Day 3 - Active Defense and Cyber Deception w John  1cb9e8f660dd809b8bfef259afce30c9.md

 >

 > "If you're spending a whole bunch of time, effort, and money standing up and running your deception, you're doing it wrong.
 Most of your deception should be the set it and forget it, Ron Popeil style, cyber deception, low interaction, high fidelity."
 >

-> "When customizing calorie, configuration file, are there any default settings that can be commented out?
-Also renaming the host name, would it be smart to give it an organizational name.
-I like the organizational name approach, but most of the stuff in the config I leave as is."
->

 > "Detection time plus reaction time must be less than the amount of time it takes for an attacker to successfully try to break into an environment...
 We have now greatly increased the attack time and the attacker, within their OODA loop, we've blinded them."